 Theology on Tap

-The Young Adults of St. Paul’s gather at Sedona Taphouse in the Norwalk Waypointe district on the third Monday of each month at 7 pm.
+The Young Adults of St. Paul’s gather at Sedona Taphouse in the Norwalk Waypointe district.
 Sedona offers 500 varieties of craft beers as well as cocktails, wine, non-alcoholic options and food.
 Each gathering features a casual conversation about a theological topic as well as time to get to know one another better.
 The first beverage (alcoholic or non-alcoholic) is always on St. Paul’s.
+For further information, please contact the Reverend Peter Thompson, Assistant Rector.

 Held at or near the start of Advent and Lent, half-day retreats invite participants into some space in which to reflect in community on themes of the seasons.
 Guest retreat leaders will be announced as each season approaches.